breydongates/c-sharp-material/module-4/12_Vue_Component_Communication/student-exercise/README.md

 ]
 ```

-Implement the `ReadingList` component to take that data and create a `BookCard` component for each book.
+Modify the `ReadingList` component to get that data from Vuex and create a `BookCard` component for each book.
 At this stage, you only need to create a `BookCard` component per book.
 Don't worry about showing anything on the `BookCard` yet.

 These are the files you'll edit for this step:

 - `src/component/ReadingList.vue`
 - `src/store/index.js`

-After you complete step one, run the end-to-end tests with the following command: `npm run test:e2e`.

 You may notice that the Book Review page contains simply a title and four empty boxes.

 ![Showing an empty div per book](etc/divs-shown.png)

-All tests under "Step One Tests" now pass.

 ## Step Two: Display book details

-Set up the `BookCard` to have a prop that takes a book and shows the details of that book in its UI: title, cover image, and author.
-The UI must use the provided classes in the CSS for the tests to work correctly:
+Set up the `BookCard` to have a prop that takes a book.

+Add HTML to show the details of that book in its UI: an `h2` title, the cover image, and an `h3` author.
+The UI should use the provided classes in the CSS:
 |  | |
 |------|--------|
 | Book Title | `.book-title` |